 Last but not least, passing it on

-Pensions can be a great way to pass your money on to whoever you want to inherit it.
-And the good news is that inheritance tax isn’t normally payable on your pension pot.
+Pension plans can be a great way to pass your money on to whoever you want to inherit it.
+And the good news is that inheritance tax isn’t normally payable on your pension savings.

 However, as Wills don’t usually cover pension plans, it’s important to tell your pension provider(s) who you want your money to go to on your death.
 You can do this by nominating your beneficiaries and keeping these details up to date.
-Your provider(s) will take your wishes into account.
-Read our guide to passing on your pension tax efficiently for more.
+Your provider(s) will take your wishes into account but cannot be bound by them.
+Read MoneyHelper’s Death and Pensions guide for more.